 - Toxins in everything we consume from the air and water to food and medicine.
 Learn more about environmental toxicity

 - Inappropriate expectations

 At the heart of it, our planet is sick and so are the people who inhabit it.
 Read more: Sick Planet, Sick People.

 The diagram above depicts six categories of STRESS.
-Taken together, we call it a “body burden” or “total load theory,” a term used by Patricia Lemer in her book Outsmarting Autism, originally published in 2014.
+Taken together, we call it a “body burden” or “total load theory,” a term used by Patricia Lemer in her book Outsmarting Autism.

 Fortunately, once we are aware of the individual factors, we can work on reducing them.
 Let’s get started!

 Adams, J.B., et al. Mercury in first-cut baby hair of children with autism versus typically-developing children.
 Toxicological & Environmental Chemistry.
 2007 Jun;70(12):1046-51.